DEV6hub/Shirtastic-React-Course-Lab/README.md

 🔹 Prettier
 🔹 EditorConfig

+- Clone the repo
+- npm install
+- npm start
+- npm run serve1 (in a separate terminal)
+- npm run serve2 (in a separate terminal)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>